MobileTeleSystems/botview/README.md

 ## Return status code

-Add the following element to your html and specify the required response status code:
+Add the following element to your HTML and specify the required response status code:

 ```html
 <meta name="prerender-status" content="301" />